PPC Case Study: Multinational UK-Based Football Camp

 Challenger Sports had an antiquated sales process for the Liverpool FC camp, relying heavily on leads generated through Facebook competitions, with salespeople calling the leads to follow up.
 These leads were of dubious quality, with many only wanting to enter the competition for the prize.

 Careful Feet Digital created and implemented a new sales strategy, led chiefly by Google and Facebook/Instagram ads targeting parents of children who might be interested in the camp to ensure that leads were more highly targeted than previous campaigns Challenger had executed.

 Challenger had very little data on previous digital campaigns, such as who was targeted or what worked well and what did not.
-Further, they had little in the way of previous information on campers or even website visitors to use for lookalike and retargeting campaigns.
+Furthermore, they lacked information on previous campers or even website visitors to use for lookalike and retargeting campaigns.

-Careful Feet Digital created a multichannel PPC strategy which covered both search (Google Ads) and social (Facebook and Instagram).
-The strategy was to create a digital sales funnel to increase the quality of incoming leads and improve the chances of conversion, which was a camp sale, priced upwards of $500 per week.
+Careful Feet Digital created a multichannel PPC strategy that covered both search (Google Ads) and social (Facebook and Instagram) marketing.
+The strategy was to create a digital sales funnel to increase the quality of incoming leads and improve the chances of conversion, which was a camp sale priced upwards of $500 per week.

-CFD started with broader targeting to attract parents who aligned with the ideal target customer, and then retargeted parents who came to the camp landing page to attract conversions.
-After a few weeks of successful conversions, CFD used data derived from initial campaigns to build lookalike audiences to decrease CPC and increase CTR to save money and improve results.
+CFD started with broader targeting to attract parents who aligned with the ideal target customer and then retargeted parents who came to the camp landing page to attract conversions.
+After a few weeks of successful conversions, CFD used data derived from initial campaigns to build lookalike audiences, decreasing CPC while increasing CTR to save money and improve results.

-In Facebook and Instagram CFD precisely targeted English-speaking parents with high affinity towards football.
+As for Facebook and Instagram, CFD precisely targeted English-speaking parents with a high affinity toward football.
 It enabled us to drive relatively cheap and highly-relevant traffic to the landing page.